P-p-H-d/mlib/README.md

 ```
 The library returns a pointer to the object, so we need API_4 for these methods.
 There is no method for the SET operator available.
 However, we can use the macro M_SET_THROUGH_INIT_SET
-to emulate a SET semantics by using a combinaison of CLEAR+INIT_SET.
+to emulate a SET semantics by using a combination of CLEAR+INIT_SET.
 This enables to support
 the type for array containers in particular.
 Or we can avoid this definition if we don't need it.
 A basic oplist will be: